-It’s difficult to predict the exact temperament and character traits of any mixed-breed dog, and the sheprador is no exception.
+It’s difficult to predict the exact temperament and character traits of any mixed-breed dog, and the Sheprador is no exception.
 Like any other designer hybrid, this mix inherits traits from two very different dog breeds.

 To get a better idea of what personality traits you can expect to see in your pooch, take a closer look at both its parents – the Lab and the Aussie.

 Since both Australian shepherds and Labrador retrievers are very active, intelligent, affectionate, and good-natured dogs, it’s safe to say their mix will exhibit these traits.
-Furthermore, being a mix of two working breeds, your sheprador will have an impeccable work ethic with a strong desire to work.
+Furthermore, being a mix of two working breeds, your Sheprador will have an impeccable work ethic with a strong desire to work.

 Eager to please, protective, and friendly, the Aussie sheprador has an endless supply of energy and is always in the mood to play.
 Being a highly athletic breed, this mix is best suited for active families with older children who will know how to play and interact with a dog.

-Keep in mind that your sheprador might inherit a strong herding instinct from its Australian shepherd parent.
+Keep in mind that your Sheprador might inherit a strong herding instinct from its Australian shepherd parent.
 If this happens, your pooch may try to herd smaller children during play and even nip at your children’s heels.

 Please note, in this case, nipping isn’t a form of aggressive behavior; it’s simply a sign that your pup’s herding instinct is kicking in.
 Luckily, you can stop your dog’s nipping behavior by using positive reinforcement training techniques.

-Since both Labs and Aussie shepherds are highly energetic working breeds, it should come as no surprise that the Australian shepherd Lab mix is a bouncing ball of energy.
+Since both Labs and Aussie shepherds are highly energetic working breeds, it should come as no surprise that the Australian Shepherd Lab mix is a bouncing ball of energy.

 Aussiedors can’t sit still and can easily run or play all day long without getting winded or breaking a sweat.
 This mix needs around two hours of strenuous activity every day; otherwise, they will quickly become bored and destructive.

-This mix loves any type of activity that can get them moving, so you can’t go wrong whatever you choose.
+This mix loves any type of activity that can get them moving, so you can’t go wrong with whatever you choose.
 Running, swimming, cycling, hiking, and agility sports are all great ways to keep your pooch physically challenged and exercised.